 This happens mainly when the paragraphs are flooded with more.
 It is quite natural that the reader will feel lazy to read long sections, and they tend to skip it.
 You might have included essential details in it, and the reader might unknowingly skip it.

-You might now have an idea of what would work and what to avoid while writing a fictional novel.
+You might now have an idea of what would work and what to avoid while writing fictional novels.
 It is important to note here that these are the rules framed from a general understanding of the readers.

-The most important thing is to follow your heart even if it means going against the conventions.
+The most important thing is to follow your heart while writing fictional novels even if it means going against the conventions.
 You need not strictly follow these guidelines if you feel there is a need for a change.